PEESEgroup/poultry-CLCO/README.md

 To replicate the sensitivity analysis, run scenarios 10003, 10103, 10203 for NPV max, tradeoff, and GWP min respectively.
 Modify CLCO_Data.py to change key parameters.

-### Changing model location
+### Changing model location and quantity of manure

-To change the model location, update FEEDSTOCK_SUPPLY and INTRA_COUNTY_TRANSPORT_DISTANCE in CLCO_Data.py.
-The data is stored in a list, so the nth county in the feedstock supply list corresponds to the nth county in the transportation distance list
+To change the model location, update the INTRA_COUNTY_TRANSPORT_DISTANCE variable in CLCO_Data.py.
+The data is stored in a list, so the nth county in the feedstock supply list corresponds to the nth county in the transportation distance list.

+To change the quantity of manure, update the FEEDSTOCK_SUPPLY variable in CLCO_Data.py

 **It should be noted that the model has not been tested for counties with more than 6,000 tons of poultry manure.
 Extremely large inputs may require modification to the piecewise linear approximtion list lpa_xvals and bounded variables**